Women’s &

 children’s health

-Recent decades have delivered major advances in global health, yet not all groups have experienced the benefits of this progress equally.
+Despite major progress in global health over recent decades, women and children continue to get left behind.
 Women’s and children’s health continues to be underfunded, and maternal and child mortality remains unacceptably high.

 Nearly all maternal deaths occur in low- and middle-income countries